 Throughout this course we have been working through the UN Guidelines for the Alternative Care of Children and, the meaning and implementation of the “necessity” and “suitability” principles.
 We have recognised how the collection and use of rigorous and comprehensive quantitative and qualitative data is important for informing accurate and effective policies, strategic planning and, development and delivery of child protection and child care programmes.
 Data is also important for monitoring progress and evaluating impact of programmes.
 Most essentially, it is necessary for measuring outcomes for children.

 In this video, we hear again from Florence Martin, Director of the Better Care Network.
-Florence tells us about a new online tool: Tracking Progress: ‘Measuring the implementation of the Guidelines for the Alternative Care of Children’.
+Florence tells us about an online tool: Tracking Progress: ‘Measuring the implementation of the Guidelines for the Alternative Care of Children’.
 This tool has been developed with the aim of helping countries track their progress in implementing the UN Guidelines for the Alternative Care of Children.

-What will ‘Tracking Progress’ measure?
+What does ‘Tracking Progress’ measure?

 ‘Tracking Progress’ provides national authorities and stakeholders with responsibility for children’s care with a tool to: